This development has been going on for some time and stems from the desire and the present-day possibilities to be able to continue to live at home.

 The Apollo Healthcare Property Fund has been established to respond to the growing and changing demand for healthcare real estate.
-The fund invests in high quality, sustainable and affordable senior housing and facilities that benefit the well-being of residents and healthcare providers.
+The fund invests in high quality, sustainable and affordable senior housing and healthcare facilities that benefit the well-being of residents and healthcare providers.
 Institutional investors in the fund benefit from stable cashflows and low correlated, inflation-linked income returns in combination with a significant social impact.

 The Fund identifies, develops and manages investments in healthcare real estate objects that meet its financial and social objectives.

 The Fund invests in solely in The Netherlands in municipalities with an increasing demand for senior housing and facilities.

 The Fund has specific impact objectives that are periodically measured and reported through a unique online impact dashboard.
 Investors have access to the secure online impact dashboard, on order to follow the realized impact.
 Please contact us for a demo account of this innovative impact dashboard.

 The Fund focuses on three segments of the Dutch healthcare real estate market and exists of three subfunds for:

 Offers housing to elderly people, with a need for care, who want to live independently.
 A combination of care, services and well-being is provided in these properties.

 Nursing homes focus on people with intensive care needs.
 This includes people with a severe psychogeriatric (including Alzheimer) and/or somatic condition.

 Care centers offer space to a wide range of primary healthcare providers, including general practitioners, physiotherapy and pharmacies.